JackLamb99/portal-hunt/README.md

 * If the player chooses to fight the enemy and the required items are not in the inventory, the player will be defeated.
 * A description of losing the fight is provided, including a message that that they were "not equipped" to defeat the enemy, hinting to the player that they need to find right items first.
-* Losing a fight calls the 'game_over' function, allowing the player to return to the main menu or play again, resetting the game and returning them to 'The Glade' block.
+* Losing a fight calls the `game_over()` function, allowing the player to return to the main menu or play again, resetting the game and returning them to 'The Glade' block.

 <details><summary>Player Defeated Example</summary>